Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Evaluation of magneto-optical rotation angle

 \section{Evaluation of magneto-optical rotation angle}

-For ordinary steady-state MOKE measurements using loop-less Sagnac interferometer, lock-in amplifiers are used to extract the MOKE signal from the photodetector signal~\cite{Xia2006.PhysRevLett.97.167002,Xia2006.ApplPhysLett.89.062508, Saykin2023.PhysRevLett.131.016901, Farhang2023.NatureCommun.14.5326, Wang2024.PhysRevMaterials.8.014202}.
-In contrast, for the MOKE measurements under pulsed magnetic fields, it is difficult to use lock-in amplifiers, because their time constants need to be much shorter than the pulse width.
-We have actually tried to use a digital lock-in amplifier (NF Corporation, LI5660).
-However, it turned out that the time constant had to be as short as \SI{1}{\micro s} to avoid artificial delay of the response, whereas the noise and higher-harmonics rejection was not sufficient with such a short time constant.
+For ordinary steady-state MOKE measurements using the loop-less Sagnac interferometer, lock-in amplifiers are used to extract the MOKE signal from the photodetector output~\cite{Xia2006.PhysRevLett.97.167002,Xia2006.ApplPhysLett.89.062508, Saykin2023.PhysRevLett.131.016901, Farhang2023.NatureCommun.14.5326, Wang2024.PhysRevMaterials.8.014202}.
+In contrast, for MOKE measurements under pulsed magnetic fields, it is difficult to use lock-in amplifiers, because their time constants must be much shorter than the pulse width.
+In fact, we tried using a digital lock-in amplifier (NF Corporation, LI5660).
+However, it turned out that the time constant had to be as short as \SI{1}{\micro\second} to avoid artificial delay of the response, while the noise and higher-harmonics rejections were not sufficient with such a short time constant.

-Thus, we decided to use a numerical lock-in analysis to obtain the MOKE signal from the time-dependent photodetector voltage signal.
-In this work, we developed formulae to perform the numerical lock-in analysis with proper phase consideration.
+Thus, we decided to use numerical lock-in analysis to obtain the MOKE signal from the time-dependent photodetector voltage signal.
+In this work, we developed formulae to perform the numerical lock-in analysis with proper phase handling.
 Analyses based on these equations enable us to determine both the amplitude and sign of the $n$-th harmonic signals in the photodetector voltage.
-Details of this phase-resolved lock-in analysis is described in Appendix~\ref{sec: appendix_numerical-lock-in} 1--3.
+Details of this phase-resolved lock-in analysis are described in Appendix~\ref{sec: appendix_numerical-lock-in} 1--3.